metehannguzel/hello-world/README.md

-# hello-world
-first trial repository

-Hi Everyone!
+Hi everyone!

 I am a computer engineering student who started programming from scratch.
 I like 'Artificial Intelligence'.
-Someday I will become a superhero ( I mean, a programmer) and save the world.
+One day I will become a superhero ( I mean, a programmer) and save the world.